awesel/bananaverse/README.md

 This is my project for the Nano Banana Hackathon from Google DeepMind.
 I made a little graphic novel generator.

+Features
+- You can enter a story, or have AI generate a story about a concept.
+I like to have the AI generate a story where a student and teacher have a conversation about something I want to learn.
+- It will generate sprites for scenes and characters.
+You can override any of these if you wish to include yourself or one of your drawings in the story
+- It will then generate panels and stitch them together live.

 To run:
 1. Set up a venv.
-Command below to make your workspace identical to mine.
+Run the command below to make your workspace identical to mine.
 2. Set your GEMINI_API_KEY and FAL_API_KEY in a .env, or using EXPORT
 3. Run 'python server.py' and visit your localhost!